 Without Acurio, ceviche would probably remain a regional dish to South America.
 Acurio says there are three ingredients you must have in this Peruvian delicacy.

 Myth: Consuming lime juice is bad for your stomach.
-Truth: on the contrary, lime juice is alkaline and can help return the average over-acidic western stomach to normal levels of acidity.
+Truth: on the contrary, lime is alkaline and can help return the average over-acidic western stomach to normal levels of acidity.

 The most important part is the freshness of the fish and the right acidity of the lemons – PISQU, London

-The quality of the fish is also important as marination will not kill all bacteria the same way cooking with heat will do.
+The quality of the fresh fish is also important as marination will not kill all bacteria the same way cooking with heat will do.

 - Sea Bass